securityguy/DMRcmd/README.md

 DMRcmd, while allowing the remainder of your DMR traffic to flow to Brandmeister, DMR+, or other service as usual.

-For example, in the DMRGateway configuration file (Pi-Star users can access it at Configuration -> Expert -> Full Edit -> DMR GW):
+For example, in the DMRGateway configuration file (Pi-Star users can access it at Configuration -> Expert -> Full Edit: DMR GW):

     [DMR Network 2]
      Enabled=1